digitalsolopreneur/company/CONCEPT.md

 **WORK IN PROGRESS - feel free to open and discuss issues**

+## Wishes
+1. All the rules combined should be as short as possible - would be wonderful if it fits in less than 1x DIN A4

 ## @TODO
 1. Refince Concept
 2. Use "Occam's razor" method to refactor the rules below